porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/link-icon/link-icon.code.md

 ### Variant

 Choose between predefined styling variants.
-Additionally predefined attributes like target, download or rel can be set and behave like they would do natively on a HTML link element (have a look at props table to see all available attributes).
+Additionally predefined attributes like target, download or rel can be set and behave like they would do natively on an HTML link element (have a look at props table to see all available attributes).

 #### Default
 <Playground :themeable="true" :childElementLayout="{spacing: 'inline'}">